ReynardL/Bankruptcy-predictor/README.md

 # Bankruptcy Predictor

-This project is a FastAPI-based web service that predicts financial returns based on input CSV files.
+This project is a web application that predicts financial returns based on input CSV files.
+It consists of a FastAPI-based backend for predictions and a Streamlit-based frontend for user interaction.
 The service uses a pre-trained XGBoost model to make predictions.

 ## Features

+- User-friendly Streamlit frontend for uploading CSV files and viewing results.
+- FastAPI backend for handling prediction requests.
 - Upload a CSV file containing financial data.
 - Validate the CSV file for required columns.
 - Predict financial returns using the XGBoost model.